Skatu/Consult-Logger/README.md

 ![alt text](docs/class_diagram.svg)

 Some observations:
-- I've decided to make the ids a Long instead of UUID because Long has less memory overhead, is faster, and the IDs won't be generated/shared across multiple services.
+- I've decided to make the ids Long instead of UUID because Long has less memory overhead, is faster, and for this exercise, the IDs won't be generated/shared across multiple services.
 - Consult contains a list of symptoms because I thought it makes sense that, when a patient goes to a consult, the doctor registers all the symptoms noted in that specific consult.
 - Pathology associated with the consult is optional, since it's not always possible to diagnose in one consult the pathology.
 - I've used Lombok for getters/setters and logging, to reduce boilerplate code.